bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 1. Input module - It handles external inputs, does data deduplication, transforms raw data to objects.
 2. Processing module:

-- Regular-streaming - A generic module which receives an event, does some data transformation and sends it to the next processing step.
+- Regular-streaming - the most generic module which receives events, transforms data element by element and sends them to the next processing step.
-- Batch-streaming - It organizes incoming data into batches and processing is performed with sliding window.
-Batch module may be used to implement streaming joins and processing where algorithm must observe the range of input messages rather than a current one.
+- Batch-streaming - a module where the processing algorithm must observe a range of input messages rather than the current one (as it is in the regular-streaming type).
+For each stream input messages are collected into batches.
+Then batches are collected in a window.
+Windows of several streams are transferred to the module for processing.
+Thus, the module allows processing of data from several streams at the same time.
+In SJ-Platform the data is processed applying the method of a sliding window.

 3. Output module - It handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, SQL database, etc.).

 The workflow of the SJ-Platform implies the structure:

-1. As incoming information can be fed to a processing module from T-streams or APache Kafka, the input module is necessary at the first step of ingesting data to transform it from TCP into T-streams.
-If you want to process the data from Apache Kafka, the input module is not required.
+1. The processing module receives data for processing from Apache Kafka and T-streams.
+You also can use TCP as a source, but you will need an input module in this case.
+The **input module** handles external inputs, does data deduplication, transforms raw data into objects for T-streams.
 2. A processing module performs the main transformation and calculation of data.
 It accepts data via T-streams and Apache Kafka.
 The processed data are put into T-streams only.
-So an output module is required in the next step.
+So an output module is required in the next step as we can not get the result data right from T-streams and put them into an external storage.
 3. An output module is necessary to transform the data from T-streams into the result data of the type appropriate for the external storage.

 .. figure:: _static/ModulePipeline1.png